Install a Tub to Shower Kit

 27: Use your deburring tool to clean up all of the edges and then test fit the insert over the cut out area of the bathtub.
 Stand on the insert with clean shoes.
 If it flexes or bows down with your weight, then you can either cut higher on the sides of the insert or add more wood to the support blocks.

 29: Clean all the corners with denatured alcohol.
 Make sure the insert is fully compressed.
-Cover the top of the insert with a paper towel and step on it.
+Then cover the top of the insert with a paper towel and step on it.
 This prevents any shavings from damaging the surface of the insert.

 30: Seal the entire insert from one end to the other.
 Place a good bead along the upper edges and proceed down the sides.
 Clean up your beads with a caulk finishing tool.
 Use a mirror to help apply adhesive to the bottom of the insert.

-31: Apply the slip-resistant step pad, if required.
+31: When using, apply the slip-resistant step pad,

 32: Wipe down the step with denatured alcohol.
 Center the pad on the step and make a couple of small marks to indicate position.
 Use a tape measure to double check that it’s centered.